 While welcoming the new units, what i would like to ask is,

 What with measuring the IT and paris hilton angles, we need a new unit for angles...

 Our recent declaration of the Vulture Central standards of area, length and volume proved rather popular with those among you who'd always wanted a proper system by which we might measure the universe.
-So much so, that an emergency plenary sitting of the Reg Standards Soviet this week reached unanimous agreement on three …
+So much so, that an emergency plenary sitting of the Reg Standards Soviet this week reached unanimous agreement on two …

 For the ease of proper pronunciation, I think that the plural of Norris should still be Norris as in:

 A story could then read - Deputy PM assaulted in egg outrage.

 Deputy PM John Prescott was attacked by a disgruntled egg-throwing voter today.
 The egg hit mister Prescott with a force of at least 0.5 Norris.

 We now seem to have two conflicting units of force (since weight is a force).
 To make matters worse, the definition of the Jub is given in terms of kilograms, which is a unit of mass.
 However since the Jub is defined as the weight required to crush an Australian beer can, it must be assumed that the Jub is indeed intended to be a unit of force (mass doesn't crush, force does).